corralm/diamond-scraper/README.md

-# DiamondScraper
+# About
-A simple Python web-scraper for [BrilliantEarth.com](https://www.brilliantearth.com).
+DiamondScraper is a simple Python web scraper for [BrilliantEarth.com](https://www.brilliantearth.com).
 It scrapes data for both its natural and lab created diamond selection and writes it to a CSV file.

+## Inspiration
+Buying a diamond can be frustrating and expensive.

+I built DiamondScraper to create a dataset of natural and lab-created diamonds to demystify the value of the 4 Cs – cut, color, clarity, carat.

 ## Requirements
 - Firefox browser & [geckodriver](https://selenium-python.readthedocs.io/installation.html#drivers)